zotvent/Stock-Prediction-Using-Artificial-Neural-Network/README.md

 ## Usage

+1. Install NuGet packages mentioned above.
-1. Create database from NNModel.edmx.sql script.
+2. Create database from NNModel.edmx.sql script.
 If you apply script to existing database make sure that your database is called **_NeuronNetworkDB_**.
-2. In API project in Web.config in connectionStrings sector change path to your database.
+3. In API project in Web.config in connectionStrings sector change path to your database.
-3. Log in as administrator and create a new neural network for some company.
+4. Log in as administrator and create a new neural network for some company.
-4. Choose created company at home page.
+5. Choose created company at home page.
-5. Now you can see the results of trained neural network on chart.
+6. Now you can see the results of trained neural network on chart.
-6. Below the chart you can enter volume and price for 3 consecutive days and make a prediction for the 4th day.
+7. Below the chart you can enter volume and price for 3 consecutive days and make a prediction for the 4th day.

 ## How to log in as administrator